HankB/Linux_ZFS_Root/Debian/README.md

 # Note

-Limited testing has been performed with Debian 10.1 Live (Gnome) ISO and no issues cropped up.
+Debian 10.1 Live Gnome is recommended.

-Limited testing performed on this commit.
-(One test case passed - Ship it!)
-The instructions I'm woprking from changed to add LUKS encryption back so the script will be modified accordingly.
-As soon as the script catches up with the instructions, more thorough testing will be performed.
-In the mean time, this README may not be current WRT the code.
+This commit has been fairly thoroughly tested including on real H/W. During the last planned test, ZFS 0.8.2 was released to Buster backports and broke the script.
+The patch will be removed form the script and testing repeated.

 As of 2019-09-21 the instructions no longer support the EXPERIMENTAL branch and have been simplified to use backports for all installs.
-The instructions no longer list LUKS encryption.
-A release (with very limited testing) has been put out which still supports non-backports install and LUKS encryption in that situation.
-The next release will only use backports and native ZFS encryption.
-(Commit 7d48393 removes EXPERIMENTAL support but still options BACKPORTS and uses LUKS encryption when BACKPORTS="no".)
+LUKS encryption was removed and has been restored.

 ## Inspiration